subashvelusamy/SubashSocketAppDemo/README.md

 		(Right click on dependencies and choose manage nuget pacakges) after that you can directly run the app or press  F5 or using command prompt you can use dotnet run

-Now the all 3 application are running and readyb to go to communicat each of them
+Now the all three application are running and its ready for communication between them
-		"# SubashSocketAppDemo"